catseye/Cosmos-Boulders/README.md

 self-explanatory.
 Some of them are designed to work with objects and actions inside reducers.

-There is then a sequence of sections, one for eeach of the following objects:
+There is then a sequence of sections, one for each of the following objects:
 **Player, Missile, Boulder, Game**.
 Each section contains

 *   (optionally) a "reset" function that takes an object and returns a version